TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

 ====================

 The implicit Euler method, or the backward Euler method, is a close cousin to the forward method.
-In fact, the only difference between the two is an index!
+In fact, the only difference between the two is the index!
 Still using the same notation that :math:`\dot{x} = f(t, x)` and that :math:`\dot{x} \approx \frac{x_{n+1} - x_n}{h}`, we define the backward euler method as

 .. math::